KamilKozera/echarts-doc/en/option/component/legend.md

 It works when [legend.type](~legend.type) is `'scroll'`.

 The text style of page info.
+Object properties are controlled individually.

 {{ use: partial-simple-text-style(
     componentName = '图例页信息',